AHochworter/rock-paper-scissors/README.md

 ### Context:

 This concluding individual project was assigned in the fifth week of module 1 at the Turing School of Software and Design.
 A timeframe of seven days was granted for the completion of this project.
-The project's objective was to begin from ground zero and develop an application enabling users to engage in a game of rock, paper, scissors against a computer opponent
+The project's objective was to begin from ground zero and develop an application enabling users to engage in a game of rock, paper, scissors against a computer opponent.
+I spent 40 hours on this project, with the largest effort going towards the javascript code.

 ### Contributors: